truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 Click **Check Available Apps** or **Discover Apps** to open the **[Discover](#discover-screen)** applications screen to access widgets for applications available in SCALE.

 After installing an application, the **Installed** screen populates the **Applications** table.
-When returing to the **Installed** screen, the first application on the list is selected by default.
+When returning to the **Installed** screen, the first application on the list is selected by default.
 Each application row shows the name, status, and update information for the application.

 {{< trueimage src="/images/SCALE/Apps/InstalledAppsScreenWithApps.png" alt="Installed Applications Status" id="Installed Applications Status" >}}